melphi/article-extractor/README.md

 `sudo docker-compose -f docker-compose.dev.yml up`

-It will take a while the first time as it builds all the image in local.
+It will take a while the first time, once the image is build it will be quicker.

 ## Usage